modal-labs/gpu-glossary/gpu-glossary/device-software/parallel-thread-execution.md

 [Streaming Multiprocessor architecture](/gpu-glossary/device-hardware/streaming-multiprocessor-architecture)
 version".

-Writing in-line PTX by hand is uncommon but not unheard of, similar to writing in-line `x86_64` assembly, as is done in high-performance vectorized query operators in analytical databases and in performance-sensitive sections of operating system kernels.
-At time of writing in October of 2024, in-line PTX is the only way to take advantage of some Hopper-specific hardware features like the `wgmma` and `tma` instructions, as in
-[Flash Attention 3](https://arxiv.org/abs/2407.08608) or in the [Machete w4a16 kernels](https://youtu.be/-4ZkpQ7agXM).
+Writing in-line PTX by hand is uncommon outside of the cutting edge of performance, similar to writing in-line `x86_64` assembly, as is done in high-performance vectorized query operators in analytical databases and in performance-sensitive sections of operating system kernels.
+At time of writing in September of 2025, in-line PTX is the only way to take advantage of some Hopper-specific hardware features like the `wgmma` and `tma` instructions, as in [Flash Attention 3](https://arxiv.org/abs/2407.08608) or in the [Machete w4a16 kernels](https://youtu.be/-4ZkpQ7agXM).
 Viewing [CUDA C/C++](/gpu-glossary/host-software/cuda-c),